+'''

 Nameserver 192.168.0.1 # Name server for domain name lookups.

+'''

 To access the web server, open a web browser and enter "192.168.0.50" as the address.
 This should display the sample web page which demonstrates some of the functionality of Apache with PHP.
 Use the "ifconfig" command at the bash prompt to display the status of the Ethernet ports.
-See the Technologic Systems Linux support page.

-9.2 DOS TCP/IP configuration - Packet Driver and WATTCP
+10.2 DOS TCP/IP configuration - Packet Driver and WATTCP

 A standard packet driver for DOS is installed on the board as shipped, along with sample network applications written with the public domain Waterloo TCP/IP software (WATTCP).
 WATTCP is a freely available package (including source code) that provides TCP/IP connectivity for programs written for the DOS environment.
-See the Technologic Systems DOS Ethernet page or click the following link to download the WATTCP source code.
+See the Technologic Systems download page ftp://ftp.embeddedarm.com/old/downloads/wat2001t.zip

-http://www.embeddedARM.com/downloads/wat2001t.zip

-In addition, we have written a simple DOS HTTP web server using WATTCP that is included on the TS-5700 utility disk.
+In addition, we have written a simple DOS HTTP web server using WATTCP that is included on the TS-5600 utility disk.
 The simple web server uses CGI calls to control a DIO pin from a web browser.
 Full source code is included, and you are free to modify and extend the code for your own use on Technologic Systems Single Board Computers.